informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_2_en.md

 - Breaking encapsulation, so:
   * all attributes must be private,
-  * a class cannot export an object that is the value of one of its attribute, unless the exported object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it; in particular, the `GameObjectContainer` class cannot export an object of type `GameObject` or one of its subtypes, nor a list of game objects, nor a reference to itself, via `this`, in order to provide access to such a list.
+  * a class cannot export an object that is the value of one of its attributes, unless the exported object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it; in particular, the `GameObjectContainer` class cannot export an object of type `GameObject` or one of its subtypes, nor a list of game objects, nor a reference to itself, via `this`, in order to provide access to such a list.